Tooba-gif/AI-BOOK-HACK/docs/vercel-deployment.md

 This configuration ensures that:
 - The build output directory is set to `build`
 - All routes are handled by the index.html file (important for client-side routing)
+- GitHub integration is enabled
+- Proper headers are set for API requests

 ## Troubleshooting